OngOngoing/Jeopardy/docs/Vision.md

 ##Visions

-> Target : Students who interested in the topic that player or member create the topic
+> Target : Students who interested in the topic that player or member create the topic and teachers who want student to be advance in their skills.

 ##What we gonna do?